SAFE with no valuation cap, and a 10% discount rate.

 We’ve spent years rethinking every part of the retail supply chain— from production to delivery.
 We started with fundamental questions about how everyday products are made and sold and we reconfigured and improved every piece.

 What if we didn’t sell everything?
 Instead, what if we sold only the most exciting and essential staples and cut out the rest?

-On Move, we carry only the best version of every product and we sell only one brand— our own.
-As result, our members spend twice the amount every year that an Amazon customer does and our average orders are twice that of any grocer and our products move fast — being made and going out of stock within weeks, not months.
+At Move, we carry only the best version of every product and we sell only one brand— our own.
+As result, our members spend twice the amount every year that an Amazon customer does and our products move fast — getting made and going out of stock within weeks, not months.

-Beyond that, our approach of selling on premium staples to an eager audience allows us to launch products quickly.
-Once a week to be exact.
-We launch a new, crowd favorite product every Sunday, often selling out of entire shipments in minutes.
+Our approach of selling on premium staples to an eager audience allows us to launch products quickly.
+We launch a new, crowd favorite product every Sunday, often selling out in minutes.

 We spend months searching for incredible creators for every product we sell and we work with 5% of the folks that apply.